pulsejet/memories/docs/troubleshooting.md

 #           ^^^  <-- this is required
 ```

-With Nextcloud AIO, see https://github.com/nextcloud/all-in-one#how-to-run-occ-commands
+If you are using Nextcloud AIO, see [this documentation](https://github.com/nextcloud/all-in-one#how-to-run-occ-commands).

 !!! warning "OCCWeb"